-Subdistrict 5-D Lower & Middle (from an ADF&G regulatory marker two miles downstream of Waldron Creek upstream to 22 Mile Slough, and including all adjacent tributaries, which includes the communities of Stevens Village, Beaver, Venetie, Chalkyitsik, and Fort Yukon):
+Subdistrict 5-D Lower & Middle (from an ADF&G regulatory marker two miles downstream of Waldron Creek upstream to 22 Mile Slough, and including all adjacent tributaries, which includes the communities of Stevens Village, Beaver, Venetie, Chalkvitsik, and Fort Yukon):

-Fishing is currently closed.
-Effective 10 a.m.
-Thursday, August 9, subsistence fishing will be open 24 hours per day, 7 days per week for the fall season.
+Subsistence fishing is open 24 hours per day, 7 days per week for the fall season.
 Subsistence fishermen may use 7.5-inch or smaller mesh size set gillnets and fish wheels.